-“Cooties is a little gem, frequently fun, occasionally gruesome, laced with dark comedy with a scene-stealing Rainn Wilson.
-Catch it now!”
+“Cooties is a frequently fun, occasionally gruesome horror-comed with a scene-stealing turn from Rainn Wilson.” ★★★

 The brisk 85-minute running time wastes no time getting going, and the first 15 minutes will likely put you off eating a chicken nugget ever again as a healthy bonus.
 Elijah Wood stars as Clint, a supply teacher with ambitions of becoming a famous horror writer and a long-standing crush of his friend Lucy (Allison Pill).
 Despite his best efforts to win her affections, Lucy is dating the P.E Teacher Wade (Rainn Wilson), and he is secretly running for the biggest douchebag of the year award.
 Once the chaos breaks out, Clint must put aside his crush (and his hatred of Wade) if he wants to survive the night.

 Written by (and co-starring) Leigh Whannell and Ian Brennan (Glee, Scream Queens), Cooties is a lighter departure for Whannell after Saw and the Insidious Trilogy.
 Comedy horror is one of the most challenging sub-genres to get right, and Cooties is loaded with neat ideas that mostly work.
 There is more than a few laugh out loud moments, and just the right amount of bad taste gore to make you feel guilty for chuckling.